22 Types of Frogs in Alabama

 Some of them have a yellow or green tinge.
 It is simple to recognize them because of the two noticeable white stripes that run down either side of their body.

-These types of frogs in Alabama are most comfortable in wet and damp environments, such as swamps, lakes, and streams.
+These types of frogs in Alabama are most comfortable in wet environments, such as swamps, lakes, and streams.
 They stay hidden throughout the day in dark, damp locations close to bodies of water.

 4. Barking Treefrog